conan-io/docs/security/sanitizers.rst

    [conf]
    tools.cmake.cmaketoolchain:user_toolchain=["<path_to>/sanitizer_toolchain.cmake"]

+Be aware that this approach uses a custom build type, as a result, Conan will not automatically apply the standard flags associated with the Debug build type.
+Therefore, in your custom toolchain file, you need to also define the flags that correspond to the desired based build type, for example, that ``-g`` flag that matches the Debug ``build_type`` in gcc-like compilers.

 Using this approach, you can easily switch between different sanitizer configurations and standard build types, preserving the package ID differentiation based on the build type.